Mohameddekow/js-projects-playground/dad jokes generator/README.md

 * This is a joke generator javaScript project
-* The joke is fetched from an api randomly
+* With the use ks the jokes are fetched from an api randomly

 <p>